hubertben/Button-Manager/README.md

 ## How to Create a new Button Manager?

-Below are the defined parameters to the class 'ButtonManager' `header = new ButtonManager(L, x, y, w, h, r, b, j);`
+Below are the defined parameters for a 'ButtonManager' `header = new ButtonManager(L, x, y, w, h, r, b, j);`

  - L - a list of buttons created.
 Make sure to add the buttons you want in the same manager to a single list.